On Air Now

-Studies suggest that playing music to your unborn child can improve its hearing, spatial reasoning skills and even general intelligence.
+Studies suggest that listening to classical music can improve your hearing, spatial reasoning skills and even general intelligence.
 But is there any truth in the ‘Mozart effect’?

-The study (which did not look at the effect of Mozart on babies) found that the subjects who listened to Mozart showed significantly increased spatial reasoning skills for at least 10-15 minutes.
+The study found the subjects who listened to Mozart showed significantly increased spatial reasoning skills for at least 10-15 minutes.

 The finding since led crèches in the United States to start playing classical music to children.
 The southern state of Georgia even started giving newborn babies a free classical CD shortly after the study came out.

 The same study investigated the long-term effects of music on the brain, by giving a group of three to four-year-old children keyboard lessons for six months.
 At the end of training, their performance in a spatial-temporal reasoning test was 30 per cent better than that of children of a similar age who were given computer lessons for six months or no special training.